chrismolli/dog-generator/README.md

 # Dog Generator
-Source code of my semester project for the subject `redes neuronales artificiales` using different GANs to generate photo-realistic dog images.
+Source code of my semester project for the subject `redes neuronales artificiales`.

 ## Objective
 As a self chosen objective, I decided to explore generative models such as `DC-GAN` and `Wasserstein GANs` to generate photo-realistic dog images using modelling techniques as proposed by [[Radford2015](https://arxiv.org/pdf/1511.06434.pdf)] and [[Arjovsky2017](https://arxiv.org/pdf/1701.07875.pdf)].